 Will we be remembered for the panicked over-buying of toilet paper, cleaning supplies, and hand sanitizer?
 Will we cower in fear, panic and forget that we are called to something much higher?
-Will we forget about our neighbors as we focus on nothing but ourselves?
+Or will we forget about our neighbors as we focus on nothing but ourselves?

-Or are we going to try and make the most of the time we’ve been given?
+Are we going to try and make the most of the time we’ve been given?
 Will we do our best to serve and love others in these hard times?
 Will we be a light in the darkness, the hands and feet of Jesus?
-Will we remember those in need?
+And will we remember those in need?
 Will we make the most of the extra time with family?
 Will we be remembered for braving the uncertain times with peace and not panic, with service, not selfishness?

 Let’s all do our part.
 Let’s stay home.
-Let’s take this seriously.
-Let’s keep things in perspective.
-Let’s check in on our friends and loved ones, even if it’s from afar.
-Let’s not stop building community.
-Let’s get creative.
-Let’s not get stuck in self pity and complaining.
-Let’s remember that everyone is struggling.
-Let’s continue being compassionate.
-Let’s remember that while we may not be able to choose the times we are given, we can choose what we do with that time.
+And let’s take this seriously.
+Let’s keep things in perspective and check in on our friends and loved ones, even if it’s from afar.
+Let’s not stop building community and get creative.
+Also, let’s not get stuck in self pity and complaining, but let’s remember that everyone is struggling.
+Let’s continue being compassionate and remember that while we may not be able to choose the times we are given, we can choose what we do with that time.